YashTotale/react-hash-scroll/README.md

 ### HashScroll

-In this example, the div with text "Element #1" will be scrolled to when the url hash is "#hash1".
+In this example, the div with text "Element #1" will be scrolled to the center of the page when the url hash is "#hash1".
 The div with text "Element #2" will only be scrolled to when both the hash and the pathname are "#hash2" and "/docs", respectively.

 ```javascript
 import React from "react";